-Getting Started for the Leader
+Getting Started for the Organizer

-Last updated 2026-04-22
+Last updated 2026-05-24

-The Leader is the person who controls the session — who sings, who listens, what is recorded, and what plays back.
+The Organizer is the person who controls the session — who sings, who listens, what is recorded, and what plays back.
 This guide walks you through logging in, understanding the control panel, and running your first session.

 Before starting, make sure you have completed Getting Set Up and Calibration.